ReznoRMichael/hollow-knight-completion-check/README.md

   — Windows HK Save files location in a code box for easy copy-paste in the Windows File Explorer address bar

-  — Improved text area graphics and readability
+  — Improved text area focus, graphics and readability

   — Increased brightness of the Steel Soul Health Masks when analyzing a Steel Soul save file